Generic selectors

 Step 1: Launch QGIS

 Start by opening QGIS on your computer.
-This is the software that will allow you to connect to your MSSQL database and visualize the data.
+This is the software that will allow you to connect to your MSSQL database and visualise the data.

 Opening QGIS software